gitzup/config/README.md

 - `dev` will be `true` if `env === 'development'`

-- `print` will be a function that pretty-prints the configuration hash to the logger (see `slf4ts` package).
+- `print` will be a function that pretty-prints the configuration hash.

 ## Contributing